syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Word document.md

 ## Working with Word document properties

 Document properties, also known as metadata, are details about a file that describe or identify it.
-Also you can define additional custom document properties for the documents using DocIO Document properties are classified as two categories.
+You can also define the additional custom document properties for the documents by using DocIO Document properties that are classified as two categories.

-* **Built****-****in** **DocumentProperties** - which include details such as title, author name, subject, and keywords that identify the document's topic or contents.
+* **Built****-****in** **DocumentProperties** - includes details such as title, author name, subject, and keywords that identify the document's topic or contents.
 * **Custom** **Document** **properties** - defines the user-defined document properties

 **Built****-****in** **document** **properties**

 The Built-in document properties of a word document is represented by WordDocument.BuiltinDocumentProperties object.
-The following code snippet illustrates how to access and modify the Built-in document properties of the document.
+The following code example illustrates how to access and modify the Built-in document properties of the document.

 {% highlight c# %}
 [C#]

 WordDocument document = new WordDocument(inputFileName);

-//Access the built-in document properties
+//Accessess the built-in document properties

 Console.WriteLine("Title - {0}",document.BuiltinDocumentProperties.Title);

 Console.WriteLine("Author - {0}", document.BuiltinDocumentProperties.Author);

-//Modify or set the category and company Build-in document properties
+//Modifies or sets the category and company Build-in document properties

 document.BuiltinDocumentProperties.Category = "Sales reports";